spiral/docs/components/entity.md

 ```

 ### Get all Entity fields
 In many cases, we would like to get every model field in an array form.
-We can use the method `getFields` for these purposes:
+We can use the method `getFields` to do this:

 ```php
 dump($entity->getFields());